• Skip to primary navigation

 • 1½ cup heavy cream

-• 2 tablespoon cajun seasoning store bought or 1 batch of included recipe
+• 2 tablespoon cajun seasoning store bought or 1 batch of the included recipe; use less to make it less spicy

 • 1 lb fresh pasta cooked 1 minute less than package instruction; or dried pasta